 We all have the same 24 hours in each day, right?
 And sometimes those hours fly by.
 You take a look at the clock and yikes…it’s later than you thought it would be.

-To be more productive, I use, among other things, the Pomodoro Technique.
+To be more productive and spending time wisely, I use, among other things, the Pomodoro Technique.
 Those 25 minutes (or even sometimes 50 minutes) are over in a heartbeat!
 I feel like I’m in competition with Father Time.
 Wanting to crank out as much as possible in those time blocks.

 The other day, I wanted to finish this specific task within the 50 minutes I set for myself to do it.
 And just when my alarm on my phone went off, I ended my task.
 That was such a great feeling!
 Yeah, I’m weird like that sometimes.